omnicolor/commlink/README.md

 Commlink can operate either as a standalone web site for building and maintaining characters, or it can integrate with chat services to operate as a dice roller.
-It can be used in either Slack or Discord.
+It can be used in Slack, Discord, and/or IRC.
 If a campaign is registered to multiple chat channels, rolls can be broadcast to other channels.
 For example, if your Shadowrun campaign is using both Slack and Discord, users can roll dice in Slack and have the results appear in Discord, and vice versa.